syncfusion-content/uwp-docs/uwp/DataGrid/Styles-and-Templates.md

 ## Styling DetailsViewDataGrid

 The appearance of `DetailsViewDataGrid` can be customized by writing style of TargetType `DetailsViewDataGrid`.
-You can set to particular SfDataGrid by setting [SfDataGrid.DetailsViewDataGridStyle](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_DetailsViewDataGridStyle) property.
+You can set to particular Data Grid by setting [SfDataGrid.DetailsViewDataGridStyle](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_DetailsViewDataGridStyle) property.

 {% tabs %}
 {% highlight xaml %}